Evil Geniuses: History

 On October 27, 2014, it was announced that three players from the Evil Geniuses Call of Duty squad, Patrick "Aches" Price, Ian "Crimsix" Porter, and Ken Dedo, had left the organisation, later joining OpTic Gaming.
 The CEO of EG, Alex Garfield confirmed via reddit that he had indeed let three of the players go to OpTic.

 On November 21, 2014, Evil Geniuses announced the launch of its first Halo squad, consisting of the twins Jason "Lunchbox" Brown and Justin "Roy" Brown, the 2014 Halo 4 World Championship finalist Justin "iGotUrPistola" Deese and the Eric "Snip3down" Wrona, who is reckoned among the best slayers in the world.
 The team competed in the Halo Championship Series Season 1 and won 3 online cups to this point.
 On December 21 iGotUrPistola left the squad due to an injury.
 He was replaced by Tony "LxthuL" Campbell transferring from the BTH.

 On December 9, 2014, Evil Geniuses' parent organisation, GoodGame Agency announced that it had been acquired by Twitch.

 On December 16, 2014, Evil Geniuses' Yusuke Momochi won the 2014 Capcom Cup tournament.
 Momochi has qualified for the event by winning South East Asia Major 2014 in Singapore.
 This win automatically granted him entry into Capcom Cup 2015.
 On July 19, 2015, Yusuke Momochi won Evolution 2015, taking the win from AVerMedia's Bruce "Gamerbee" Hsiang in a controversial Grand Finals set that saw Momochi suffer from hardware failure with his Razer arcade stick.

 On December 12, 2016, Evil Geniuses along with Alliance became player-owned organizations.
 It was later confirmed that American Dota 2 player Peter "ppd" Dager was named CEO of Evil Geniuses.

 At the beginning of 2017, ppd announced lineup switches for the fighting game and StarCraft II divisions.
 PR Balrog, Justin Wong, Momochi, and ChocoBlanka would depart from the FGC division; Ricki Ortiz, PPMD, and K-Brad would be kept while adding NYChrisG to the team.
-In addition, ppd announced that their SC2 division would be disbanding as InControL and HuK.
+In addition, ppd announced that their SC2 division would be disbanding as InControL and HuK were released.

 On March 24, 2017, Evil Geniuses entered into the Smash Bros. for Wii U scene by acquiring Julian "Zinoto" Carrington.

 On November 10, 2017, Evil Geniuses announced that the organization had entered Tom Clancy's Rainbow Six: Siege by signing the former Continuum roster.

 On April 12, 2019, Evil Geniuses entered Fortnite Battle Royale by signing Jordan "JTruth" Clouse and Chance "MoNsTcR" Duncan.

 In late August 2019, Peter Chau, Troy "Canadian" Jaroslawski, and Aaron "Gotcha" Chung all left the Evil Geniuses Rainbow Six Siege division.
 Morquis "Modigga" Hribar joined the team as a player.

 On September 26, 2019, the team confirmed their return to Counter-Strike, signing the roster of NRG Esports.
 The Evil Geniuses would shock the Counter Strike: Global Offensive scene by winning their first big event together, ESL One New York 2019.